haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 8. **Our newly created proportion fields are tempting, but let’s take it to the next level with quantiles**
-	- In the Symbology-tab and under the Graduated symbols you can find different classification methods.
+	- In the Symbology-tab and under the *Graduated* symbols you can find different classification methods.
-	- When classifying data with Equal Count as the classification method and setting the number of classes to four, each class is called a quartile.
+	- When classifying data with *Equal Count* as the classification method and setting the number of classes to four, each class is called a quartile.
 		- Thus, each class has the same number of entries (hence equal count)

 9. **We’re going to have to utilize QGIS’s visualization tools to find out the class boundaries for quantiles within QGIS.** You could also use any statistical analysis application (Excel, LibreCalc, SPSS etc.) to find out the boundaries.
-	- So, open the style tab of the layer, select graduated, select the correct field
+	- So, open the *style* tab of the layer, select *graduated*, select the correct field
 		- E.g., Basic-level education proportion
 	-  Switch mode to *Quantiles (Equal Count)* and drop the number of classes from 5 down to 4.
 Click *Classify*
 		- Make notes about the class boundaries because you’re going to use them soon.
 For Basic-level education they look something like this: